The most delicious old fashioned vegan chocolate fudge made with vegan condensed milk for a decadent dessert.

 - Melt the butter in a thick bottomed pot over medium to high heat.

 - Add the syrup, soy milk and sugar and stir until the sugar is completely melted.

 - You will know the sugar is completely melted when your wooden spoon no longer makes the scraping sound when stirring.

 - Add the condensed milk and keep stirring.

-- Then add your cocoa powder and using a hand whisk quickly whisk it in to remove any lumps.
+- Add your cocoa powder and using a hand whisk quickly whisk it in to remove any lumps.

-- Stir the boiling mixture on high heat continuously until it reaches soft ball stage according to your sugar thermometer (about 12-15 minutes)
+- Stir the boiling mixture continuously until it reaches soft ball stage according to your candy thermometer (about 12-15 minutes)

-- Remove from heat and allow to cool for a minute and then transfer to your baking tray.
+- Remove from heat and allow to cool for a minute and then transfer to your prepared dish.

 - Using an electric mixer beat the fudge directly in the baking dish until it gets very thick and stiff and starts to set.
 Cut into squares while still warm and then leave to cool completely.